joenas/preek/README.md

 # Preek

 For a pretty colorful output of [Reek](https://github.com/troessner/reek), which is an awesome gem!
 This is just something I came up with while learning [Thor](https://github.com/wycats/thor).
-I also worked on getting Reek and Pelusa to stop whining about the code.
+As an exercise I also worked on getting Reek and Pelusa to stop whining when running them on the code.

 ## Installation

 Install it yourself as:

     $ git clone git@github.com:joenas/preek.git

     $ cd preek

     $ rake install

 or

     $ gem install preek